theRealAph/ScopeLocals/README.md

     }
     ....

-As before the `ServerFramework` includes an initialization at 1. which ensures that field `PERMISSIONS` references an `ExtentLocal`.
+As before, the `ServerFramework` includes an initialization at 1. which ensures that field `PERMISSIONS` references an `ExtentLocal`.
 The important difference occurs at the point where previously there was a call to `ThreadLocal.set()`.
 This is changed to use a call to static methods